jasongodev/osi4kjb-stripe-add-billing-address/README.md

 [![CodeQL](https://github.com/jasongodev/osi4kjb-stripe-add-billing-address/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/jasongodev/osi4kjb-stripe-add-billing-address/actions/workflows/github-code-scanning/codeql)
 [![](https://img.shields.io/badge/Code%20Style-Standard-brightgreen?logo=typescript)](https://standardjs.com/)

-This script adds the billing address details when Kajabi checkout form submits data to Stripe.
+This script adds the address to the billing details when Kajabi checkout form submits data to Stripe.

 Kajabi by default only submits the zip code to Stripe.
 This script will run when the address fields are present in the checkout form and will include the address details upon submission to Stripe.